magnumnighthawk/task-assist/README.md

 ## Configuration

-1. **OpenAI API Key:**
+1. **Environment Variables:**
-   - Set your OpenAI API key as an environment variable or update it directly in the configuration files.
+   - Copy `.env.sample` to `.env` and update the API keys and other configurations as needed.

 2. **Google Calendar Integration:**
    - Follow Google’s documentation to set up OAuth credentials.
-   - Save your OAuth token as `token.json` in the project root directory.
+   - Save your OAuth token as `token.pickle` in the project root directory.

 ## Usage